LudovicoAlt/CAPIBARA-Ray-Phonon-Simulations/README.md

   <img src="CAPIBARA_LOGO.jpg" width="200" title="Logo">
 </p>

-Cryogenic Athermal Propagation In Bolometers And Ray-tracing Analysis
+Cryogenic Athermal Propagation In Bolometers And Ray-tracing

 This library contains functions to simulate athermal phonons and the response of cryogenic detectors to these events.